gmu-gd/poster21-fall/schedule/index.md

 ---

 ### October 7 &mdash; Week 7
 A look at how posters and protest have coexisted.
-Also a workshop about using the laser cutter.
+Also a workshop about creating paper stencils.

 #### Class Lessons
 * 6.1: The Art of Protest

 #### Demo
-* D3: Laser Cutter
+* D3: Craft&mdash;Paper Stencils

 #### Critiques
 * Individual